Updated: 13th July 2021

 First and foremost, directors need to meet certain criteria in order to apply for director redundancy payments.
-The quickest and easiest way to ascertain whether you qualify for director redundancy is to complete the RedundancyClaim form - an independent firm who specialise in helping company directors with their statutory entitlements, and they will quickly contact you to advise you of your position.
+The quickest and easiest way to ascertain whether you qualify for director redundancy is to be assessed by an independent firm who specialise in helping company directors with their statutory entitlements and can advise you of your position.

 You may also be able to claim unpaid wages of up to eight weeks, and a maximum of six weeks’ holiday pay.
 The money is taken from the National Insurance Fund, which is where National Insurance Contributions are held and used to pay for statutory schemes such as redundancy and the state pension.